CaveStoryModdingCommunity/modding-wiki/wiki/doukutsu-rs.md

 * **Ctrl + S**: Quick Save

 The F12 debug window contains more, in depth functions, such as arbitrary TSC execution, map jumping, noclip, and others.

 ## Scripting
 D-rs has comprehensive support for lua scripting, allowing for some engine or behavior modifications without needing to recompile the source code.
 [Documentation can be found here](https://doukutsu-rs.gitbook.io/docs/modding-guide/lua-api).

 ## Mascot

 <img src="/wiki/img/engines/d-rs-assets/sue.bmp">

 Since conception, d-rs has used Sue in some form as its mascot, per developer preference.
 As the port aged into a complete game, a custom version of Sue was made to go along with it.
 The mascot was tinted blue and given various crab-like features in order to relate back to Rust's mainstream mascot, [Ferris](https://rustacean.net/).

-</br></br>
-In order to celebrate the engine's rust heritage, every year on July 7, all ingame instances of Sue will become "crabby", taking on the color and crab features of the engine's mascot.
+In order to celebrate the engine's rust heritage, every year on July 7, all in-game instances of Sue will become "crabby", taking on the color and crab features of the engine's mascot.
 This feature can also be enabled manually using the "more rust" option in the debug menu.